Pold87/myPDDL/README.md

 You have to take a few more steps to enjoy all functionalities of myPDDL.
 I assume you are using Linux:

-1) Go to the Sublime Text Packages folder (Preferences -> Browse Packages ...) and change to the myPDDL folder.
+1. Go to the Sublime Text Packages folder (Preferences -> Browse Packages ...) and change to the myPDDL folder.
-2) Ensure the file myPDDL (inside the folder myPDDL) is executable (type `chmod a+x myPDDL` in your shell).
+2. Ensure the file myPDDL (inside the folder myPDDL) is executable (type `chmod a+x myPDDL` in your shell).
-3) Place the file myPDDL somewhere on your $PATH (e.g. ~/bin) or add the folder myPDDL to your $PATH (you can do this by adding `export PATH=$PATH:/path/to/myPDDL-folder` to your ~/.profile file)
+3. Place the file myPDDL somewhere on your $PATH (e.g. ~/bin) or add the folder myPDDL to your $PATH (you can do this by adding `export PATH=$PATH:/path/to/myPDDL-folder` to your ~/.profile file)
-4) Open myPDDL in a text editor and customize it: While most options are for advanced users can should set the variable "path" to match the corresponding myPDDL folder.
+4. Open myPDDL in a text editor and customize it: While most options are for advanced users can should set the variable "path" to match the corresponding myPDDL folder.
 The default is probably right for you: "~/.config/sublime-text-2/Packages/myPDDL".
-5) Enjoy:
+5. Enjoy:

-   a) Create new projects -  open the command palette (*ctrl+shift+p*) and choose myPDDL-new.
+   1) Create new projects -  open the command palette (*ctrl+shift+p*) and choose myPDDL-new.
 Specify the name for the project and press enter -> A new project structure with templates will be generated in your PDDL project directory (the project directory defaults to ~/Documents/myPDDL but you can choose a different folder in the file myPDDL.py - simply customize the variable "PDDL_project_root_folder").
-   b) Switch to PDDL syntax highlighting: View -> Syntax -> PDDL
+   2) Switch to PDDL syntax highlighting: View -> Syntax -> PDDL
-   c) Use snippets: type domain and press tab -> a domain skeleton appears (you can find all snippets below)
+   3) Use snippets: type domain and press tab -> a domain skeleton appears (you can find all snippets below)
-   d) Display a PDDL type diagram: open the command palette (`ctrl`+`shift`+`p` and choose myPDDL-diagram)
+   4) Display a PDDL type diagram: open the command palette (`ctrl`+`shift`+`p` and choose myPDDL-diagram)
-   e) Calculate distances between PDDL predicates in a problem file specified by a predicate 'location' (you can choose a different name for this predicate in the myPDDL (NOT myPDDL.py) file in your $PATH).
+   5) Calculate distances between PDDL predicates in a problem file specified by a predicate 'location' (you can choose a different name for this predicate in the myPDDL (NOT myPDDL.py) file in your $PATH).

 ### Customization